Council authorizes advisory committee to assist with airport master plan update

 Belfast — The city council approved creating a Project Advisory Committee to assist with Phase 2 of the Airport Master Plan update.

 Economic Development Director Thomas Kittredge, who also serves as the Belfast Municipal Airport manager, asked councilors to approve the creation of the advisory committee Tuesday, May 20.
-The committee, which Kittredge envisioned would be comprised of eight to 12 members, who include representation from various stakeholders.
+The committee, which Kittredge envisioned would be comprised of eight to 12 members, would include representation from various stakeholders.

 He said in addition to representatives from the Federal Aviation Administration and Maine Department of Transportation, the committee would include one city councilor, the city manager, the city planner or their designee, the economic development director, the chair of the airport advisory committee or their designee, two abutters or close neighbors of the airport, one representative from an aviation business located at the airport, one representative from a business in Belfast that uses the airport, and one pilot who is either an individual or a representative from a larger flight services company that uses the airport.